tinacms/tina.io/content/blog/tinacms-ui-whats-next.md

 ## Want to Get Involved?

-Check out the [TinaCMS Community Slack](https://join.slack.com/t/tinacms/shared_invite/enQtNzgxNDY1OTA3ODI3LTNkNWEwYjQyYTA2ZDZjZGQ2YmI5Y2ZlOWVmMjlkYmYxMzVmNjM0YTk2MWM2MTIzMmMxMDg3NWIxN2EzOWQ0NDM 'TinaCMS Community Slack') if you have any questions or comments or if you want to get involved with TinaCMS development.
+Join the [TinaCMS Community Forum](https://community.tinacms.org 'TinaCMS Community Forum') if you have any questions or comments or if you want to get involved with TinaCMS development.